thom-99/insvert_demo/README.md

 </p>

 # inSVert
-inSVert is a bioinformatic utility deisgned to perform two distinct, yet interconnected, tasks:
+inSVert is a bioinformatic utility designed to perform two distinct, yet interconnected, tasks:
 - simulate genomic variants, encoding them into a VCF file
 - insert variants from a VCF file into a reference genome